apenella/go-ansible/README.md

 - `WithCmd(cmd Commander) ExecuteOptions`: Set the component responsible for generating the command.
 - `WithCmdRunDir(cmdRunDir string) ExecuteOptions`: Define the directory where the command will be executed.
 - `WithEnvVars(vars map[string]string) ExecuteOptions`: Set environment variables for command execution.
+- `WithErrorEnricher(errEnricher ErrorEnricher) ExecuteOptions`: Define the component responsible for enriching the error message.
 - `WithExecutable(executable Executabler) ExecuteOptions`: Define the component responsible for executing the command.
 - `WithOutput(output result.ResultsOutputer) ExecuteOptions`: Specify the component responsible for managing command output.
 - `WithTransformers(trans ...transformer.TransformerFunc) ExecuteOptions`: Add transformers to modify command output.